-% Assessment Objective Band 1 descriptor Band 2 descriptor Band 3 descriptor Poor to limited Fair to good Strong to excellent 10 AO3 Application of practical/ technical skills • How practiced/fluid does hand eye coordination and dexterity seem? • How confidently does the candidate use the breadth of practical skills open to them? • How accurately/ successfully has the candidate been able to use skills/achieve practical outcomes?
+~~, % Assessment Objective Band 1 descriptor Poor to limited Band 2 descriptor Fair to good Band 3 descriptor Strong to excellent 10 AO3 Application of practical/ technical skills • How practiced/fluid does hand eye coordination and dexterity seem? • How confidently does the candidate use the breadth of practical skills open to them? • How accurately/ successfully has the candidate been able to use skills/achieve practical outcomes?
 (1-2 marks) Some evidence of familiarity with practical skills.
 Some awkwardness in implementation, may show frustration out of inability rather than lack of care.
 Unable to adapt, frustrated, flaws, out of tolerance, imperfect, clumsy.
 (3-4 marks) Generally successful application of skills, although areas of complexity may present a challenge.
 Skills are not yet second nature.
-Somewhat successful, some inconsistencies, fairly adept/capable.
+Somewhat successful, some inconsistencies, fairly adept/ capable.
 (5-6 marks) Consistently high levels of skill and/or dexterity, showing ability to successfully make adjustments to practice; able to deal successfully with complexity.
-Dextrous, fluid, comes naturally, skilled, practiced, documentation and building regulation ucing sketches and construction draw on applications; use of digital media; cates and tender documents; producing presentations.
-Familiar processes are carried out in a competent way resulting in consistently usable sketches/drawings, calculations and other practical tasks as appropriate.
+Dextrous, fluid, comes naturally, skilled, practiced, documentation and building regula Familiar processes are carried out in a competent way resulting in consistently usable drawings, calculations and other practical tasks as appropriate.
 Complex situations are attempted well, and mostly effectively.
-All the tasks have been attempted and completed, and are substantially correct. determining quantities from
+All the tasks have been attempted and completed, and are substantially correct. tities from drawings; producing

-% Assessment Objective Band 1 descriptor Band 2 descriptor Band 3 descriptor Poor to limited Fair to good Strong to excellent 220 AO4 Bringing it all together - coherence of the whole subject • Does the candidate draw from the breadth of their knowledge and skills? • Does the candidate remember to reflect on theory when solving practical problems? • How well can the candidate work out solutions to new contexts/ problems on their problem; justifying decisions made a (5-8 marks) Shows good application of theory to practice and new context, some inconsistencies.
+% Assessment Objective Band 1 descriptor Band 2 descriptor Band 3 descriptor Poor to limited Fair to good Strong to excellent 20 AO4 Bringing it all together - coherence of the whole subject Does the candidate draw from the breadth of their knowledge and skills?
+Does the candidate remember to reflect on theory when solving practical problems?
+How well can the candidate work out (1-4 marks) Some evidence of consideration of theory when attempting tasks.
+Tends to attend to single aspects at a time without considering implication of contextual information.
+Some random trial and error, new situations are challenging, expects guidance, narrow.
+Many need prompting.
+(5-8 marks) Shows good application of theory to practice and new context, some inconsistencies.
 Remembers to apply theory, somewhat successful at achieving fitness for purpose.
+Some consolidation of theory and practice (9-12 marks) Strong evidence of thorough consideration of the context and use of theory and skills to achieve fitness for purpose.
+Purposeful experimentation, plausible ideas, guided by theory and experience, fit for purpose, integrated, uses whole toolkit of theory and skills. problems on their own? or problem; justifying decisions made and approaches taken (e.g. materials, techniques, adapting practice to meet contextual challenges, reflecting on risk assessments and their use); reflecting on performance. eve el 3 Technicals in Constructir ng the Built Environment (Design and Planning) (6720-049) 28

-Some consolidation of theory and practice er: applying knowledge and understand approaches taken (e.g. materials, ag on risk assessments and their use) techniques, adapting practice to el 3 Technicals (1) Constructing The candidate has used knowledge and understanding together in a few straightforward areas.
+The candidate has used knowledge and understanding together in a few straightforward areas.
+Candidates produced a basic evaluation with limited reflection and self-critique.
 The candidate typically brings together knowledge, understanding and skills well, when solving problems that arise within the given context, although they may deal with these separately.
-Candidates produced good evaluation with good reflection and self-critique The candidate has made excellent use of knowledge, understanding and skills from across the qualification to inform the context of the assignment.
+Candidates produced a good evaluation with good reflection and self-critique.
+The candidate has made excellent use of knowledge, understanding and skills from across the qualification to inform the context of the assignment.
 Choices and decisions have been well-informed and considered, showing that the candidate appreciates the significance of the different units of the qualification in relation to each other.
+Candidates produced a comprehensive evaluation with comprehensive reflection and self-critique / \